The Most Famous First Pets to Live in the White House

 President Warren G. Harding and his wife, Florence, had several canaries and two dogs (Laddie Boy and Old Boy), but their most interesting pet was Pete the Squirrel.
 Pete lived on the White House grounds and would eat right out of people’s hands.
 Even Navy Secretary Edwin Denby made friends with Pete on the White House lawn.

 Some could accuse presidents of being parrots of their party, but George Washington and James Madison had actual parrots in their families.
 Their wives each had one.
 Andrew Jackson also had a parrot, which learned how to swear.
 Someone brought the parrot to Old Hickory’s funeral, but it became unruly because of its persistent swearing.
+These strange White House jobs are well-paid.
+Maybe you’ll end up a parrot-keeper!

 John Quincy Adams received an alligator from Marquis de Lafayette.
 The gator apparently lived in a bathroom, and Adams sometimes used it to scare guests.
 Herbert Hoover’s son, Allan, later owned a pair of gators at the White House.
 Clearly, scaring guests is not one of the things U.S. presidents are forbidden to do while in office.